 Follow this step-by-step activity to create a Mondrian-inspired picture.

 Dutch painter Piet Mondrian (1872–1944) was inspired by views of the world around him.
-He is best known for his abstract paintings (like this one) made up of geometric shapes, horizontal and vertical lines, primary colours (red, yellow, blue), as well as black, white and grey.
+He is best known for his abstract paintings made up of geometric shapes, horizontal and vertical lines, primary colours (red, yellow, blue), as well as black, white and grey.

 For this activity, you're going to look closely at an object and create your own Mondrian-inspired picture of it using geometric shapes and strong primary colours.

 Let's get started!

 Because of new e-privacy measures on our site, you'll need to click on the cookie symbol in the bottom-left corner of this page and tick the boxes to accept statistics and marketing cookies in order to watch this video.
 Or, scroll down to read the instructions instead!

 Watch the video

 Materials and instructions